junomation/UnityYamlMergeDemo/README.md

 # UnityYamlMerge Tool Demostration 2023 (中文教程在下面 - Chinese tutorial is down below)

+# Why this matter to you?
+You are trying to edit a Unity3d project with others, that you or others are both editing a scene object or a prefab object in unity, this causes merge conflict that's insane for human to read.
+Here's a solution that may work for you!

+# Pre-requisite

+Pre-requisite: In unity3d project make sure you you have the following set in Unity Editor -> Edit -> Project Settings -> Under Asset Serialization: Mode -> "force text" set

 ## Part 1: The Setup
 The demostration is done on windows environment, you can chceck reference to other system via here: https://docs.unity3d.com/Manual/SmartMerge.html

+And in the version control have "Visible Meta Files" option set

 UnityYamlMerge tool comes as a default tool with Unity Editor, you can find it in the Unity's Editor file path at `Editor/Data/Tools`